- The definition of service learning

 - Encourage students to positively contribute to their communities, while also aligning to class curriculum

-- Improve academic outcomes, attendance rates and class engagement
+- Improve learning outcomes, attendance rates and class engagement

 - Increase awareness of community needs and local or global issues